 Holy Week at St. Michael's

 Holy Week is the most important week of the Christian year.
 The days of Holy Week are filled with worship, prayer, silence, and contemplation on the great act of love of Christ.
-Holy Week begins on Palm Sunday, April 10th, and culminates with The Great Vigil of Easter on Saturday, April 16th.
-The next day we all gather to celebrate The Sunday of the Resurrection, commonly known as Easter Sunday.
+Holy Week begins on Palm Sunday, April 2nd, and culminates with The Sunday of the Resurrection, commonly known as Easter Sunday on April 9th.
 Learn more about the services and join us, either in person or online, as we enter a holy week of prayer and thanksgiving for the love Jesus has for us and all creation.
+A * by the service indicates that it is also live-streamed and available online for later viewing on our YouTube channel.

 |